-We have global standards and procedures that set the minimum SHE performance requirements for particular risk areas including driver safety, fire safety, process safety, industrial hygiene, control of chemical exposure, biohazard, and ergonomics.
-In each of these areas, we have specialist networks that help to communicate and implement the global standards, share learning and address emerging issues.
+We have a set of mandatory global standards and procedures that establish the minimum SHE performance requirements for particular risk areas.
+In the area of safety and health, there are currently 25 global standards including fire safety, process safety, industrial hygiene, control of chemical exposure, biohazard, ergonomics and driver safety.
+In each of these areas, specialist networks have been established to help communicate and implement the global standards, share learning and address emerging issues.

-We also have a global team of health and hazard assessment specialists who characterise the hazards associated with all AstraZeneca pharmaceuticals by evaluating their toxicological, pharmacological, physical/chemical and environmental properties.
-The purpose is to keep AstraZeneca staff, third parties, the environment and the public safe during the manufacturing and R&D processes, and the movement of materials.
+In the area of health and hazard assessment, we have a global team of specialists in charge of characterising the hazards associated with all AstraZeneca pharmaceuticals by evaluating their toxicological, pharmacological, physical/chemical and environmental properties.
+The purpose is to keep AstraZeneca personnel, third parties, the environment and the public safe during the manufacturing and R&D process and movement of materials.
 This information is communicated to company sites and functions and to third parties in various formats (safety data sheets, material safety data sheets, dangerous goods documents, supply labels, etc), which must be in compliance with existing national/regional regulations.
 Additional risk assessment tools, such as an internally developed hazard group and risk calculator and occupational exposure limits for all APIs, support local sites in providing a safe working environment for our employees.